 - Longest Song Goes Last: "Champagne Supernova" goes for 7:27.

 - Loudness War: One of the worst offenders, in fact.
 Also, the one album that started it all.
+The title track in particular is so rife with audible digital distortion (especially towards the end) that it borders on unlistenable for some.

 - No Title: Two tracks have just blanks where the titles should be.
 They are both excerpts from "The Swamp Song".